Greek Meatballs with Tzatziki Sauce (Tangy Dip)

 Step 1: Prepare Ingredients

-Greek Meatballs with Tzatziki Sauce (Tangy Dip) - Step 1: Prepare Ingredients 1
+Greek Meatballs with Tzatziki Sauce (Tangy Dip) - Step 1: Prepare Ingredients

-Gather all your ingredients and equipment.
+Gather all ingredients for the meatballs and Tzatziki sauce.

-Grate the onion and garlic finely.
+Chop the onion finely and mince the garlic cloves.

 Step 2: Mix Meatball Ingredients

-Greek Meatballs with Tzatziki Sauce (Tangy Dip) - Step 2: Mix Meatball Ingredients 1
+Greek Meatballs with Tzatziki Sauce (Tangy Dip) - Step 2: Mix Meatball Ingredients

 Ensure each meatball is uniform in size for even cooking.